Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 ## Requirements

-* Call of Duty: Modern Warfare 2 game files properly set up for IW4x (Steam game version is recommended)
+* Call of Duty: Modern Warfare 2 game files properly set up for IW4x (Steam version is recommended)
 * A working IW4x installation (see this repo for instructions: https://github.com/iw4x/launcher)
 * 7-Zip, WinRAR, or another archive tool